Uses of Natural Gas

 Uses of Natural Gas in Commercial Buildings

-In 2009 about 14% of the natural gas consumed in the United States went to commercial buildings.
+In 2013 about 14% of the natural gas consumed in the United States went to commercial buildings.
 The use of natural gas in commercial buildings is similar to its use in residences.
 It is used mainly for space heating, water heating and sometimes for air conditioning.

 Electric Power Generation

 The electric power industry was the largest consumer of natural gas in the United States during 2013.
 About 34% of natural gas consumption was used to make electricity.

 As the United States becomes more concerned about climate change, carbon dioxide emissions, and air quality, the use of natural gas for electricity generation is expected to increase.

 Industrial Uses of Natural Gas

 Natural gas is used in a wide variety of manufacturing processes.
 About 31% of the 2013 consumption of natural gas in the United States was by industry.
 Natural gas is used as both a raw material and as a source of heat.

-is an ingredient used to make fertilizer, antifreeze, plastics, pharmaceuticals and fabrics.
+Natural gas is an ingredient used to make fertilizer, antifreeze, plastics, pharmaceuticals and fabrics.
 It is also used to manufacture a wide range of chemicals such as ammonia, methanol, butane, ethane, propane, and acetic acid.

-Many manufacturing processes require heat to melt, dry, bake or glaze a product.
+Many manufacturing processes require heat to melt, dry, bake, or glaze a product.
 Natural gas is used as a heat source in making glass, steel, cement, bricks, ceramics, tile, paper, food products and many other commodities.
 Natural gas is also used at many industrial facilities for incineration.

 Oil & Gas and Pipeline Industry Use

 Companies that produce and transport natural gas are also consumers.
 Transporting natural gas through pipelines requires compression stations to keep the gas pressurized and flowing through the pipeline.
 Many of these compression stations use natural gas as a fuel.
 Many oil refineries use natural gas for heating and power generation.

 Natural Gas as a Vehicle Fuel